-Another amazing source of vitamin C is purple passion fruit juice.
-One cup of this drink can provide you with 123% of your daily value of this vitamin.
-What’s more, it is high in other vitamins as well, including vitamin A, riboflavin, and niacin.
+Purple passion fruit juice may not be the richest source of vitamin C, but it’s a good one.
+Notably, one cup of this drink can provide you with 118% of this vitamin’s DV.
+What’s more, it is high in other vitamins as well, including vitamin B2—riboflavin, vitamin A, and niacin.
 It’s also a great source of potassium and magnesium.

-Now when you know what foods have vitamin C, you can add them to your eating plan and enjoy all the benefits it offers.
+Now when you know what foods have vitamin C, you can add them to your eating plan and enjoy its benefits.

 No matter whether you are taking vitamin C pills or not, RDAs for this nutrient are as follows:

-A varied diet which includes lots of fruit and vegetables prevents a deficiency in vitamin C. Therefore, people in developed countries are rarely deficient in this nutrient.
+A varied diet that includes lots of fruit and vegetables prevents a deficiency in vitamin C. Therefore, people in developed countries rarely experience vitamin C deficiency.
 However, those with alcohol problems, anorexia, or severe mental illness are at greater risk of developing this medical condition.

 Who Should Take a Vitamin C Supplement?

 Certain groups are at higher risk of developing a deficiency in vitamin C due to inadequate intake or malabsorption problems, so they might benefit from taking vitamin supplements.
-It’s always recommended that you check with your physician if you should take any dietary supplements containing ascorbic acid and consult with them about vitamin C dosage.
+It’s always recommended that you check with your physician if you should take any dietary supplements containing this vitamin and consult with them about vitamin C dosage.

-First, those who don’t eat varied foods are likely to have low levels of vitamin C. People with a limited food variety are usually alcoholics, drug addicts, poverty-stricken people, and those with mental illness.
+First, those who don’t eat varied foods are likely to have low levels of vitamin C. People with a limited food variety are usually:

-Next, people with medical conditions that decrease vitamin C absorption are usually advised to take vitamin supplements.
+Next, people with medical conditions that decrease vitamin C absorption are generally advised to use supplemental ascorbic acid sources.
 For example, people with certain types of cancer or end-stage kidney disease can have low concentrations of vitamin C.

 Vitamin C Side Effects

-Vitamin C is vital for a number of processes in our body.
-Among other roles, it contributes to the production of collagen, boosts our immune system, and neutralizes free radicals as an antioxidant.
-Considering all the health benefits of vitamin C, you should create a healthy eating plan including a variety of foods rich in this essential vitamin.
-Since most fruits and vegetables contain vitamin C, you are highly unlikely to develop a deficiency in this nutrient.
-However, people with a poor diet or some medical conditions are recommended to take vitamin supplements as low levels of vitamin C may cause severe adverse effects and lead to a potentially fatal disease, called scurvy.
+Vitamin C is vital for many processes in our body.
+Among other roles, it contributes to collagen production, boosts our immune system, and neutralizes free radicals as an antioxidant.
+Considering all the health benefits of this vitamin, like vitamin C benefits for the skin, you should create a healthy eating plan.
+And that includes a variety of foods rich in this essential vitamin.

 What are the benefits of taking vitamin C?

-Vitamin C has numerous important roles in our organism.
-Since it is involved in the production of white blood cells, it is of great importance for our immune system, keeping it strong and healthy.
-It also contributes to the production of collagen, which is responsible for wound healing.
+Vitamin C has numerous vital roles in our organism.
+Since it’s involved in the production of white blood cells, it is of great importance for our immune system, keeping it strong and healthy.
+It also contributes to the production of collagen, which is responsible for wound healing, so there are many vitamin C skin benefits as well.
 In addition, it may prevent iron deficiency and anemia as it improves the absorption of iron from foods of plant origin.
 Finally, as an antioxidant, it protects us from free radicals.

 The best way to increase your vitamin C intake is to eat lots of fresh fruits and vegetables.
+And as we have learned, the vitamin C fruits and vegetables chart is quite a long list.
 Also, some fortified cereals are enriched with this vitamin, so you can add them to your healthy breakfast.
 Moreover, you can take dietary supplements containing ascorbic acid.